eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

         - This operation deletes the *Client-Agent* connection and removes all entities associated with it.
           After this operation, |br| any other operation except *Create session* will fail.
     *   - *Create entity*
         - A session can create all the entities it needs.
-There is a *Create entity* operation for each entity your session can handle. |br| Each *Create entity* operation is related to an ID for its management.
+There is a *Create entity* operation for each entity the session can handle. |br| Each *Create entity* operation is related to an ID for its management.
     *   - *Delete entity*
         - Analogously, a session can delete the entities that were previously created on the *Agent*.